-I am also an activist and a member of Migration that Works, a coalition of labor, migration, civil rights, anti-trafficking organizations and academics advancing a labor migration model that respects the human rights of workers, families and communities and reflects their voices and experiences.
-Additionally, I am an affiliate member of the American Association of University Professors and love teaching about and being part of a union.
+I am also a proud member of Migration that Works, a coalition of labor, migration, civil rights, anti-trafficking organizations and academics advancing a labor migration model that respects the human rights of workers, families and communities and reflects their voices and experiences.
+Additionally, I am part of a union, the American Association of University Professors, and love teaching about the role unions play to uphold democracy.

 When I am not working I love being in nature or doing just about anything with my spouse, Scott, and our two boys, James and Theo.